Karan0809/Escape-Room/README.md

 ## Features
 - Engaging puzzles and riddles to solve.
 - Interactive user interface that simulates an escape room experience.
-- Countdown timer to add urgency and excitement to the game.
-- Responsive design that works across multiple devices (desktop and mobile).
+- Responsive design that works across multiple devices (desktop).
 - User-friendly controls and intuitive design.

 ## Technologies Used
 - **HTML5**: For structuring the game interface.
 - **CSS3**: For styling the game and making it visually appealing.
-- **JavaScript**: For handling game logic, interactions, and puzzles.
 - **GitHub Pages**: For deploying the live version of the project.

 ## Setup Instructions